Neil Tòmas Smith

 Current projects include a collaboration with Esther Kate Swift on a work for speaking harpist, a new piece for Rebecca Hardwick using quotations from the BBC adaptation of Pride and Prejudice, and Stop Motion Music for 3 flutes and vibraphone.

-Projects Strange Machines CD Launch
+News and New Projects Strange Machines CD Launch

 Residence/Main Office Edinburgh